nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Shows a list of commands you can use and what the commands do.
 Print the instructions at each stage of the program.
 Output:
 ```
-Type 'help <function name here>' to view help for each command.
+Type 'help FUNCTION_NAME' to view help for each command.
 Available commands:
 - help
 - divider